-Joseph A. Smith, Jr. formed the Office of Mortgage Settlement Oversight (OMSO), a notfor-profit corporation, to help him carry out his duties as Monitor of the National Mortgage Settlement (NMS).1 The Monitor is tasked with determining whether the mortgage servicer parties are in compliance with the mortgage servicing standards and consumer relief requirements set forth in the consent judgments that make up the NMS.
+Joseph A. Smith, Jr. formed the Office of Mortgage Settlement Oversight (OMSO), a not-for-profit corporation, to help him carry out his duties as Monitor of the National Mortgage Settlement (NMS).1 The Monitor is primarily tasked with determining whether the mortgage servicer parties are in compliance with the mortgage servicing standards and consumer relief requirements set forth in the consent judgments of the NMS.
 OMSO assists the Monitor with functions related to the business of being the Monitor, including managing the OMSO budget, contracting with consultants and professional firms, hiring employees and maintaining books and records.
 Incorporated on February 6, 2012, OMSO is a North Carolina nonprofit corporation that is tax exempt pursuant to Section 501(c)(4) of the Internal Revenue Code.

-- 1 In 2012, the attorneys general of 49 states and the District of Columbia, the federal government and five banks and mortgage servicers (Bank of America, Citi, JPMorgan Chase, the ResCap Parties and Wells Fargo) reached agreement on the National Mortgage Settlement (the "NMS" or "Settlement") that created new servicing standards, provided relief to distressed homeowners and required direct payments to certain borrowers and to state and federal governments.
-The NMS was made formal and binding on April 5, 2012, when the United States District Court of the District of Columbia entered the consent judgments containing the Settlement terms. - 2 Ocwen had been subject to NMS servicing standards for a servicing portfolio purchased from ResCap in February 2013, prior to the 2014 consent judgment.
-The 2014 consent judgment extended these obligations to Ocwen's entire servicing portfolio. - 3 Unless the context otherwise requires, references in this report to the "Settlement" or "NMS" also include the Ocwen consent judgment and SunTrust Mortgage, Inc. consent judgment.
+1 In 2012, the attorneys general of 49 states and the District of Columbia, the federal government and five banks and mortgage servicers (Bank of America, Citi, JPMorgan Chase, the ResCap Parties and Wells Fargo) reached agreement on the National Mortgage Settlement (the "NMS" or "Settlement") that created new servicing standards, provided relief to distressed homeowners and required direct payments to certain borrowers and to state and federal governments.
+The NMS was made formal and binding on April 5, 2012, when the United States District Court of the District of Columbia entered the consent judgments containing the Settlement terms.